Rete algorithm: Beta network

 Beta nodes typically perform joins between WME lists stored in beta memories and individual WMEs stored in alpha memories.
 Each beta node is associated with two input memories.
 An alpha memory holds WM and performs "right" activations on the beta node each time it stores a new WME.
 A beta memory holds WME lists and performs "left" activations on the beta node each time it stores a new WME list.
 When a join node is right-activated, it compares one or more attributes of the newly stored WME from its input alpha memory against given attributes of specific WMEs in each WME list contained in the input beta memory.
 When a join node is left-activated it traverses a single newly stored WME list in the beta memory, retrieving specific attribute values of given WMEs.
 It compares these values with attribute values of each WME in the alpha memory.

-Each beta node outputs WME lists which are either stored in a beta memory or sent directly to a terminal node.
+Each beta node outputs WME lists that are either stored in a beta memory or sent directly to a terminal node.
 WME lists are stored in beta memories whenever the engine will perform additional left activations on subsequent beta nodes.

 Logically, a beta node at the head of a branch of beta nodes is a special case because it takes no input from any beta memory higher in the network.
 Different engines handle this issue in different ways.
 Some engines use specialised adapter nodes to connect alpha memories to the left input of beta nodes.
 Other engines allow beta nodes to take input directly from two alpha memories, treating one as a "left" input and the other as a "right" input.
 In both cases, "head" beta nodes take their input from two alpha memories.